btcguide/btcguide.github.io/_pages/setup-wallets/coldcard-advanced.md

 ## Additional Entropy
 Add additional entropy during new wallet creation using a casino die by pressing ‘4’ as demonstrated [here](https://www.youtube.com/watch?v=sM2uhyROpAQt=681) by Matt Odell.

-Or derive your own seed, xpub, and addresses altogether to avoid trusting ColdCard to do that for you: [link](https://agent-scruples.medium.com/avoiding-coldcard-supply-chain-attacks-129777b3197)
+Or derive your own seed, xpub, and addresses altogether to avoid trusting Coldcard to do that for you: [link](https://agent-scruples.medium.com/avoiding-coldcard-supply-chain-attacks-129777b3197)

 ## Not Perfect
 No device is perfect and this one is no exception.